Note - This tutorial is aimed at less experienced Tableau users.

 My company has run a couple of campaigns on our website and on social media.
 As an analyst, I want to bring Adobe Analytics data and Facebook Ads data into Tableau with the purpose of creating campaign performance dashboards for my management team.

 I will show you how Cognetik Cloud Connector works with one single block and two data sources, with dimensions and measures changing per data source, while using Tableau’s feature to 'join data'.
 The common element, in this case, is the 'campaign name'.

-Before you get started, make sure you’ve linked all your accounts.
 Go to 'Link a new credential'.

 Select your data source.

 See below an example of how to link Adobe Analytics.